 3) I use liquid foundation, mainly because I don’t like powder foundation as oily skin can sometimes streak through powder foundation.
 I usually use the Make Up For Ever HD foundation, but if you’re looking for a different liquid foundation, something matte or medium-full coverage is your best bet.
 You want to stay away from anything with light-reflecting particles, as they can add shine to your skin.

 4) To powder oily skin, I love using Make Up For Ever Super Matte Loose Powder on oily areas.
 Powders sets the makeup and cuts shine, so it’s a must for oily skin.

 5) To touch up during the day, you can go with oil blotting sheets (I’ve found them all to be the same, so I just buy the cheapest) if your skin is seasonally or slightly oily.
 For a very oily skin, you might want to try using a powder foundation as your touchup during the day.
 Estee Lauder Double Wear Stay In Place Powder is a good option, as is MAC Studio Fix Powder Plus Foundation.
 Using a powder foundation in areas where your foundation has faded will cover the fading and even your skin out.

 So, those are the makeup techniques I’ve found to be the most helpful.
-It’s also really important to take good care of your skin (no matter what your skin type is).
+It’s also really important to take good care of your skin, regardless of what your skin type is.
 If you have oily skin, you’ll want to look for a cleanser made for oily skin, and use a lotion as opposed to a cream for your moisturizer.
 For night time, you’re better off using a serum than a cream.
 Exfoliation is important because it will help remove some of the surface oils and a mask that contains clay can help absorb the oils.

 If you’ve got oily skin and have any tips, please share!